-Honestly, we liked Korčula a lot better than Dubrovnik.
-The walled cities look strikingly similar, but Korčula was lacking the crowds that made our visit in Dubrovnik a bit of a disappointment.
+We enjoyed Korčula a lot more than Dubrovnik.
+The walled cities look strikingly similar, but Korčula was lacking the crowds that made our visit to Dubrovnik a bit of a disappointment.
 We saw a good chunk of this island via bicycle, and think it is a perfect way to explore this Croatian gem.

 Things to do in Korčula

-1. Rent a bike in town for around 100 kuna ($16 USD) for the day, pack a picnic lunch, a map and head on your way!
+1. Rent a bike in town for around 100 kn ($16 USD) for the day, pack a picnic lunch, a map, and head out on your way!
 We discovered hidden beaches and small villages along the way, making this one of our favorite memories in Croatia.
 Stop along the way in Lumbarda, a small village on the eastern side of Korčula island where the hills are filled with vineyards and the beaches have crystal clear water.

 2. Visit a winery and try the famous white wines.
-This article lists some of the wineries on the island of Korčula.
+There are lots of wineries on the island of Korčula.
 Just be sure to check the hours they are open to the public, as some of the wineries have certain hours when they are only open for tour groups.

 3. Have a beach day.
-The beaches in Croatia are world renowned for their turquoise Mediterranean waters, but don’t expect powdery sand that you can bury your toes and drift to sleep.
+The beaches in Croatia are world-renowned for their turquoise Mediterranean waters, but don’t expect powdery sand that you can bury your toes in while drift to sleep.
 Instead, most Croatian beaches are pretty rugged, and powdery sand is replaced with small stones.
-But that still didn't deter us taking a refreshing dip in the water.
+But don’t let that deter you from taking a refreshing dip in the water.